microsoft/azuredevopslabs/labs/vstsextend/azurekeyvault/readme.md

     ![](images/azurecloudshell.png)

-1. Enter the following command by replacing ServicePrincipalName and PASSWORD with your desired values.
+1. Enter the following command by replacing ServicePrincipalName with your desired value.

-   `az ad sp create-for-rbac -n ServicePrincipalName -p PASSWORD `
+   `az ad sp create-for-rbac -n ServicePrincipalName `

    It will give you a JSON output as shown in the image.
 Copy the output to notepad or text file.
 You will need them later.